Understanding Hot Water Delivery

 4. Install a Hot Water Recirculation System

-- Full recirculation (dedicated return line)
+- Full recirculation (dedicated return line) - most effective but requires additional plumbing

-- Demand recirculation (activated by button or sensor)
+- Demand recirculation (activated by button or sensor) - good balance of convenience and energy use

 Hot Water System Upgrades